brain-sim/py-ant-maze/README.md

 ## Features

-- Create customizable maze environments for reinforcement learning
+- Create customizable maze environments
 - Load and save maze configurations from/to text files
-- Configure physical properties for simulation environments
+- Configure physical properties and visualization settings
-- Easily integrate with common RL frameworks
+- Visualize mazes with customizable colors and styles

 ## Basic Usage